ceph/bubbles/deploy/README.md

     mount --bind /home/foo/code/bubbles.git /home/foo/code/ceph/src/pybind/mgr/bubbles
 ```

 But this is a matter of taste, and it really doesn't matter in the end.
+(Although
+warning: this can not be done by means of a symlink due to the way the
+shared filesystem mount works with libvirt).

 ## Deployment